-6. Use your child’s asthma action plan to stay on top of everything
+6. Use and share your child’s asthma action plan

 You discuss and fill in your child’s personalised asthma action plan with their GP or asthma nurse.
 It explains everything from your child’s daily medicines to what to do if they have an asthma attack.